I'm sure you have said to yourself one time or another, "why do I feel so tired and run

 So why do we treat our brain like a second class citizen?

 Sure we can exercise more, eat healthy, and play Sudoku every day, but what else can we do to prevent Brain Drain.

 Here are my 5 Tips to a Better Brain:

 Get Out There And Say "Hi"

 So for my introverts out there I know, the word "socialize," makes you cringe with anxiety.
 I too am an introvert so I totally understand what makes you cringe.
-Socializing helps the brain function better and it decreases the chance that your brain will be susceptable to memory decline.
-Have you ever felt energized after a brief interaction with your inner circle of friends or a total random conversation with someone at the grocery store check-out?
-That was your brain's endorphines feeling happy and telling you, "we like being around people."
+Socializing helps the brain function better and it decreases the chance that your brain will be susceptible to memory decline.
+Have you ever felt energized after a brief interaction with your inner circle of friends or a totally random conversation with someone at the grocery store check-out?
+That was your brain's endorphins feeling happy and telling you, "We like being around people."